Dhirru12/Real-Estate-Webscraper/README.md

 </p>

-What are some examples?
+What can I use this program for?
-* Offers anonymity, intermidiary account protects the identities of the input account(s)
+* Record current prices of homes in a location
-* Allows any allowed person(s) to view a text conversation through the bot live
+* Real estate back of the envelope analysis
-* Can be used for pranks and jokes with friends
+* Record homes available for sale

 ### Built With